Aanchal-078/Pneumonia-Detection/README.md

 Model Accuracy: The ensemble model, incorporating MobileNet, ResNet, and VGG16, achieved a high classification accuracy, outperforming each individual model in detecting COVID, Pneumonia, and normal conditions.
 Improved Prediction Consistency: By using ensemble learning, ENSEMB-CARE shows improved consistency across different types of respiratory conditions, indicating the robustness of the model in various scenarios.
 User Testing: Initial tests show that the interface is intuitive, with users able to upload X-ray images and receive reliable predictions quickly.

+ENSEMB-CARE exemplifies the potential of AI to assist healthcare professionals in making timely, data-driven decisions that improve patient outcomes and support early intervention in respiratory conditions.